Optimizing decoherence in the generation of optical Schr\"odinger cat states: SPATIAL OVERLAP OF SPONTANEOUSLY EMITTED FIELDS

 Now, we use a Monte-Carlo method to calculate the mode overlap $C_{\up\dn}$ for the parameters of the experiment of Stolz et al.\ \cite{Stolz:22}.
 This experiment operates with a thermalized ensemble of $N_a=260$ atoms in a harmonic trap.
 The atomic density distribution is a Gaussian along each coordinate axis with root-mean-square (rms) radii $(\sigma_x,\sigma_y,\sigma_z)= (3.3,4.5,1.7)$ $\mu$m.
 The incoming signal light has a wave vector $\bm k_\text{in}$ with unit vector $(0,0,-1)$, a wavelength of $\lambda_\text{in} = 2\pi/k_\text{in} = 0.78$ $\mu$m, and lefthand circular polarization with polarization unit vector $\bm \epsilon= (1,i,0)/\sqrt 2$.

 In each run of the Monte-Carlo calculation, we use $N_a$ values of $\bm x_i$ from a pseudorandom number generator to calculate the $S_{ij}$ from Eqs.\ \eqref{S-ij-beta-ij-V-ij} and \eqref{V-ij-Bessel} and then $C_{\up\dn}$ from appendix \ref{app-from-collective-to-single}.
 Eventually we consider the statistical properties of the values $C_{\up\dn}$ obtained in a given number of Monte-Carlo runs.
-According to Eq.\ \eqref{L-mode}, the quantity which matters for $L_\text{mode}$ is
+Equation \eqref{La-A-mode} with $a_\up=a_\dn$ shows that the only relevant quantity is

 Averaging 100 Monte-Carlo runs, we obtain